s1mpleTEK/epitech-folder/README.md

 ## Tips

 - `run.sh` works as well alone out of the epitech-folder.
-- You can upgrade the `epitech-folder` repository with `run.sh -u`
-:exclamation: If the file `run.sh` is outside the `epitech-folder` repository, the file `run.sh` who execute the command `-u` or `--upgrade` will not be updated and there will be a new version in the `epitech-folder` repository.
+- You can upgrade the `epitech-folder` repository with `run.sh -u` (:exclamation: if the file `run.sh` is outside the `epitech-folder` repository, the file `run.sh` who execute the command `-u` or `--upgrade` will not be updated and there will be a new version in the `epitech-folder` repository :exclamation:)

 ## License